gagregrog/zoomShutter/README.md

 If the video is on, a command is sent to the Arduino to open the servo, and vice-versa if the video is off.

 If the connection to the Arduino is lost it will be polled every 5 seconds to reconnect.

+### Global Install

+You can use npm to install this globally on your system with `npm install -g .` from within this directory.

+You can then access the utility by invoking `zoomShutter` directly.

 ## Arduino